 California starts online voter registration

 SACRAMENTO, Calif.
-(KFSN) -- You now have a new way to register to vote -- you can sign up on the Internet.
+(KGO) -- You now have a new way to register to vote -- you can sign up on the Internet.
 In Sacramento, the Secretary of State's new online voter registration system was announced.

 California joined 11 other states in offering online voter registration.
 In the past, three states experienced glitches that temporarily crashed their systems, but California's system seems to be working so far.